The Little-Known History of How the Canadian Government Made Inuit Wear ‘Eskimo Tags’

-"Well, my name's Jennifer Qupanuaq May... but apparently in the eyes of the government I'm still E8-2571," she says with irony.
+"Well, my name's Jennifer Qupanuaq May...but apparently in the eyes of the government I'm still E8-2571," she says with irony.

-Every Inuit was issued a number, the first letter and number indicating the region where they lived, the last four digits a personalized ID.
+Every Inuit was issued a number, the first letter and number indicating the region where they lived, the last four digits, a personalized number.
 The goal was to facilitate the administration of social and medical aid.
 The government thereafter addressed them as such, often dropping their names altogether in written correspondence.
 According to some accounts, children were asked to call out their disk number at school rather than a name.

 When the program was introduced in the early 40s, Inuit still lived as nomads; they didn't carry wallets, didn't write, and only spoke Inuktitut.
 Because of this, the number had to be worn at all times on a small leather or copper disk around the neck.
 To many, they looked and felt like dog tags.
 The program was dropped in the 1970s (1980s in Quebec), after an Inuk member of the Northwest Territories legislative assembly decided he no longer wanted to be known as W3-554.

-At first glance, it sounds like a messed-up version of the social insurance number system we have today.
+At first glance, it sounds like a messed up version of the social insurance number system we have today.
 In reality, old records from the Department of Indian and Northern Affairs show that white administrators in the North were mostly just frustrated at their inability to pronounce or understand Inuit names.
 They tried fingerprinting at first, but eventually settled for the tagging system.

 A. J. Mackinnon, the medical examiner for the remote northern community of Pangnirtung, came up with the idea.
-He was stumped by the absence of actual surnames in Inuit society, which made his job more complicated.
+He was stumped by absence of actual surnames in Inuit society, which made his job more complicated.
 In a 1935 letter to his superiors, he wrote: "A good example of this is in the fairly common name of Ruth.
 The natives cannot get the sounding mechanism around the R letter; as a result, different persons would write down the following: Urootee, Ulootee, Alootah, etc. My humble suggestion would be that at each registration the child be given an identity disk on the same line as an army disk and the same instance that it'd be worn all the time.
 The novelty of it would appeal to the natives."